Background blur

 ✨Key Takeaways

-• The three core principles of yoga sequencing are: stability and ease, alignment, and energetic balance (balancing Rajas, Thomas, and Satva).
+• Three core principles for sequencing are stability and ease, proper alignment, and energetic balance (Gunas).

 📝In-Depth Guide